Skip to content

 3. Browse sessions under History and apply filters (date/project/source/tag) as needed.

-4. Select a session to open a preview, or run Open Session (Chat) to open it normally.
+4. Select a session to open the reusable chat tab, or run Open in New Tab (Chat) to keep it in its own tab.

 5. Run Search... and refine with roles, query syntax, presets, and search tag filters.